enormandeau/stacks_workflow/README.md

 ```
 ## Filtering the results

-NOTE: All the filtering scripts that take a VCF for input or output can read
+**NOTE**: All the filtering scripts that take a VCF for input or output can read
 and write compressed VCF files.
 The files must be compressed with gzip and end
 with the `.gz` extension.
 This is how the Python scripts recognize them.
 As a
 result, it is recommended to compress your original VCF files from populations
 with gzip as well as any further steps in order to save disk space.

+1. Filter STACKS or STACKS2 VCF minimally and create graphs

 ### Fast filter